Planetarium software programs let you mimic the sky in a virtual environment.

 Pros

 The menus are very similar to the desktop version.
 Once familiar with that, you will have no problems navigating the mobile version.
-Start by touching the menu icon (looks like a gear).
-Add/remove constellations, grids, ground, atmosphere. etc. Hit the settings icon (looks like a wrench) and you can change your time/location/viewing position with ease.
+Start by touching the "layers" icon (in bottom left).
+Add/remove constellations, grids, ground, atmosphere. etc. Hit the menu icon (upper left) and then Settings.
+You can change your location or whether or not to use the sensors to auto-track or not.
 I mastered everything in 5 minutes.

-The mobile version takes advantage of your touch screen when time traveling.
-When you touch the date/time info in the lower left, the screen allows you to advance/rewind time.
-In addition, you can swipe the screen to move time forward or backwards.
-Use your "back button" to exit this mode.
+When you touch the date/time info in the lower right, the screen allows you to advance/rewind time.
 Very cool.

 Cons